 Feeling good after your daily meditation session can be inspiring, but it can also be a big obstacle if you expect to always have the same experience.
 It’s great to feel good, but don’t let this overshadow your bigger resolve to persist with daily silent meditation, come what may.
 There will be days when your meditation is blissful, and days when you’d like to throw your practice out the window.

 Here again, the key is to observe these feelings without judgment or attachment, and forge on!
 Contentedness comes from the knowledge that you’re doing what it takes to get the most benefit from your practice: you’re staying the course.
 Jolly good!

-Whether you’re thinking of going for a silent meditation retreat or keen on finding inspiration for your daily sit, the Mindworks App will help you build a solid basis for your practice.
+Whether you’re thinking of going for a silent meditation retreat or keen on finding inspiration for your daily sit, Mindworks Meditation Courses will help you build a solid basis for your practice.
 With enriching daily meditations, Daily Cup contemplations, Mind Talks by expert meditation teachers and more, Mindworks has everything you need to get you started and keep you going.